-Jesus’ ministry in Galilee begins in Mark’s gospel with a remarkable day, a “paradigmatic day,” a day you can see everything you need to know about Jesus.
+Jesus’ ministry in Galilee begins with a remarkable day, a “paradigmatic day,” a day you can see everything you need to know about Jesus.
+That’s the day described in Mark’s gospel today.

 Passing along the Sea of Galilee Jesus calls Simon and his brother Andrew, then James and his brother John.
 “Come after me, and I will make you fishers of men.”
 They accompany him.